-A city official says three people died and 12 people were hurt during the shooting at the annual event.
+A city official says three victims and one suspect died and more than a dozen people were hurt during the shooting at the annual event.

 The California food festival is a nationally known three-day event that attracts thousands of garlic lovers.
 Sunday was the final day.